HAPPENSGATE/vkAutoLiker7/README.md

 ***NOTE***: I downloaded the sources and build my own QuickFIX Engine library.
 During the `configure` step the file `config.h` is generated.
 This file is included into the example code that comes with the package.
-It contains `define` statements for the various tools the library was bu
+It contains `define` statements for the various tools the library was built to have support for.
+For example support to